- Find a Trail

 - Get Involved

 The Montour Trail follows a portion of the old Montour Railroad, which was built between 1877 and 1914 to link the Pittsburgh and Lake Erie Railroad with the region's many coal mines.
 Forming a semi-circle around Pittsburgh, the Montour Railroad also connected other railroads, including the Pennsylvania, the Pittsburgh & West Virginia, the Baltimore & Ohio, and the Union.
-The trail's surface is primarily crushed limestone; more information on its two short paved sections can be found below.
+The trail, which now follows this route, is primarily crushed limestone.

 Both the trail and the railroad are named for the creek that runs alongside; you'll follow the waterway for the trail's first 8 miles beginning in Coraopolis.
 Views will primarily be of leafy green neighborhoods sprinkled with wildflowers.
 A highlight of the trip includes the Enlow Tunnel in Findlay Township, which stretches 500 feet.
 Just south of the tunnel, the Airport Connector segment branches off from the main trail, using limited-access roads to reach Pittsburgh International Airport.